kreuzwerker/terraform-provider-docker/docs/resources/registry_image.md

 page_title: "docker_registry_image Resource - terraform-provider-docker"
 subcategory: ""
 description: |-
-  Manages the lifecycle of docker image/tag in a registry.
+  Manages the lifecycle of docker image/tag in a registry means it can store one or more version of specific docker images and identified by their tags.
 ---
 <!-- Bug: Type and Name are switched -->
 # docker_registry_image (Resource)

 Manages the lifecycle of docker image/tag in a registry means it can store one or more version of specific docker images and identified by their tags.

 ## Example Usage